Seagate/cortx/doc/integrations/ipfs.md

 In your home directory there should be a folder `.ipfs` and in that folder there should be a `config` file.

-Include the s3 details below to
+Include the CORTX details below to the `.config` file

 ```json
 {
   "Datastore": {